 Yes, it’s true, Social Media advertising is growing and has become essential for the growth of any business, but e-mail marketing still sits on the throne as the single most effective marketing tactic to connect businesses with their customers.

 The World of e-mail marketing is ruled by two competing leaders, MailChimp, and Constant Contact.
 These two solutions have proven to be the best at their field, and this has made it quite difficult for businesses to choose from.

 In this article, we are going to try and put MailChimp Vs. Constant Contact head-to-head comparison to help you choose which option is the best for you.

 You should consider these factors for MailChimp Vs. Constant Contact:

 MailChimp is friendlier to work with than other companies.
 Their content is more colorful, and playful as they offer unique content such as creative guides and coloring books.
 They have a sense of humor that is not seen as often nowadays and that serves to remind all businesses that marketing should be a fun experience for the end user.

 While MailChimp can be described as friendly and fun, Constant Contact is often described as helpful and reputable.
-They also invest more heavily in mass media advertising campaigns (TV, Radio, etc) and that has helped them build a greater brand recognition among small businesses.
+They also invest more heavily in mass media advertising campaigns (TV, Radio, etc.) and that has helped them build greater brand recognition among small businesses.

 2- Features and Functionality

-Both MailChimp and Constant Contact offer great options that can let you create beautiful and attractive -emails.
+Both MailChimp and Constant Contact offer great options that can give you create beautiful and attractive -emails.

 With its ready-to-use templates, customizability options, and drag and drop editor, Constant contact tends to be easier to use.
 Constant Contact also gives you access to free stock images to use.
 Unfortunately, you can only upload five images for free, after which you will need to upgrade to MyLibrary Plus.